 Notice that in the table, there is mean and and standard deviation.

-Watch to learn how to do this in excel
+Watch the video to learn how to do this in excel

 The symbol like a D in the table is actually a D with a bar on top.